 Percona Server has implemented priority connection scheduling for the Thread Pool.
 (Alexey Kopytov)

-Percona Server will now be shipped with the libjemalloc library.
+Percona Server .tar.gz binaries will now be shipped with the libjemalloc library. jemalloc package is now available in our apt/yum repositories as well.
+In case newer version is available in the distribution repositories that version will be used.
 Benchmark showing the impact of memory allocators on MySQL performance can be found in this blogpost.
 (Ignacio Nin)

 This release of Percona Server has fixed a number of performance bugs.
 (Alexey Kopytov)

 Drop table performance has been removed and its controlling variable innodb_lazy_drop_table has been deprecated.
 Feature has been removed because the upstream DROP TABLE implementation has been improved.
 (Laurynas Biveinis)

 Due to parse error in the percona-server.spec Percona Server rpm packages couldn’t be built on RHEL 5 and CentOS 5.
 Bug fixed #1144777 (Ignacio Nin).

 When mysqldump was used with --innodb-optimize-keys option it produced invalid SQL for cases when there was an explicitly named foreign key constraint which implied an implicit secondary index with the same name.
 Fixed by detecting such cases and omitting the corresponding secondary keys from deferred key creation optimization.
 Bug fixed #1081016 (Alexey Kopytov).

 Percona Server was built with YaSSL which could cause some of the programs that use it to crash.
 Fixed by building packages with OpenSSL support rather than the bundled YaSSL library.
 Bug fixed #1104977 (Ignacio Nin).